 I hiss and bat. but it’s only gesture.
 He is paying me the greatest honor a dog can--welcoming me to the family.
 Could he know anything?
 Is he smarter than I thought?

 I don’t know.
 He just lays down.
 I could use him for a step, like always, but tonight hop directly onto the bed, and assume my watching stance.
 It will take half the night to get off Barney’s gift.
 Sometimes I wish I had something besides my tongue to use for cleaning.
 But, things like that happen when you’re part of a family.

 In a little while, I start to purr.

 Curled up tightly right on top of Janet with head raised and eyes wide open.

 The night watch is on duty.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AllenECreatureWrite a Review